Sjeiti/ronvalstarnl/src/data/markdown/post_jsfiddles.md

 <div class="flexM">

 The ellipsis is used to shorten text and show there is more.
-But using it as a suffix is sometimes not handy if a list of strings all start the same.
-An ellipsis in the middle can make a list clearer because you can see the ending of the string.
+But using it as a suffix is less clear if a list of strings all start the same.
+An ellipsis in the middle can be better because you can see the ending of the string.
 Unlike `overflow: hidden; text-overflow: ellipsis;` this should be coded and updated on resize.

 <div data-jsfiddle="cxsqv50n"></div>